-Nevertheless, both she and Huxford have secured coveted research positions for this summer.
+Both she and Huxford have secured coveted research positions for this summer.

 Ali has received funding from TU’s Fisher College of Science and Mathematics to spend the summer at the Indiana University Center for Spacetime Symmetries (IUCSS) in Bloomington, Indiana.
 She was also invited to participate in an IUCSS workshop on mathematical physics with support from TU’s Department of Physics, Astronomy and Geosciences.

 Her involvement with both these programs grew out of her research on extra dimensions with Overduin, which she presented at a conference at Indiana University in the summer of 2016.
 She was one of only a handful of undergraduates at that meeting, which was aimed primarily at professional scientists.
 The organizers were so impressed with her that they readily invited her back to work with them more intensively for this entire summer.

 “We’re looking at collisions on an atomic and subatomic level and seeing if the standard model [of physics] works,” Ali said.
 “The whole model is based on an assumption about nature called Lorentz symmetry.
 We’re constantly trying to break it a little, so a lot of it is testing to see if something works within the parameters we have set for it.”